Probability of or

 Note that the inclusion exclusion principle also applies for mutually exclusive events.
 If two events are mutually exclusive $\p(E \and F) = 0$ since its not possible for both $E$ and $F$ to occur.
 As such the formula $\p(E) + \p(F) - \p(E \and F)$ reduces to $\p(E) + \p(F)$.

 The formulas for calculating the or of events that are not mutually exclusive often require calculating the probability of the and of events.
-Learn more in the next section.
+Learn more in the chapter Probability of and.